ivorszaniszlo/weather-forecast/README.md

 3. Cypress will open a test interface.
 Select the **responsive.cy.js** test file located in the **`cypress/e2e/`** folder to test the responsiveness of the application.

-    Alternatively, to run tests in headless mode, use:
+4. Alternatively, to run Cypress tests in headless mode, use:

     ```sh
     npx cypress run